Today: “Wisdom has no criteria” Yogi Bhajan

 Today: I Ching

-Today: Just watch what happens – from the I Ching
+Today: Align with the cosmic movement and wait – from the I Ching

 Read the text from Richard Wilhelm's translation of the I Ching